Chattanooga Station FAQs (Handicap to Restroom)

 Tennessee Valley Railroad trains operate rain or shine.
 The coaches are fully covered, enclosed from the elements, and have heat if needed.

 All trains beginning in Chattanooga must be boarded at Grand Junction Station unless otherwise specified.
 Chattanooga Grand Junction Station is located at 4119 Cromwell Road near the intersection of Highway 153 and Jersey Pike, in Chattanooga, Tennessee 37421.
 Get Directions to Chattanooga Grand Junction

 Restroom facilities are available at our depots for Missionary Ridge Local, Day Out With Thomas, and North Pole Limited passengers.
 For longer train rides such as Chickamauga Turn, Dinner in the Diner, Summerville Steam Specials, and some others, restrooms are available on the train.

 Is it like riding in a bus?

 It is similar as far as boarding because you enter by climbing stairs and then walk down an aisle between rows of seats.
 Unlike a bus however, some of the train car seats can be turned to make a group of four.

 Can I reserve tickets in advance?

-Missionary Ridge Local tickets are sold on a “walk up” basis at the depot before each departure time.
-However, advanced tickets are sold online for most of our longer trips such as Chickamauga Turn, Dinner in the Diner, Summerville Steam Specials, and others.
+Yes, advanced tickets are sold online for all of our excursions, such as Missionary Ridge Local, Chickamauga Turn, Dinner on the Diner, Summerville Steam Specials, and others.
 Many of our most popular events, including the North Pole Limited, Day Out With Thomas, and Halloween Eerie Express will require pre-purchase and will sell out well in advance.